ExgnosisClasses/2511-TerraformIntro-May27/05 TerraformDirectives.md

 Some properties of a resource are assigned by the cloud provider
 - These are referred to as _attributes_
-- Like public_ip of an VM instance or the id of a bucket for example
+- Like public_ip of a VM instance or the id of a blob storage for example
 - These are created by the cloud provider when the resource is created and can be accessed in the Terraform code after the resource is created
 - Remember that Terraform creates a plan for implementing resources which is based in part on the dependencies among the resources being implemented.